Leonardus

 StatisticsOOP.leo

-This example demonstrates a prototype-based object (PTBO) encapsulation using the
+Demonstrates a prototype-based object (PTBO) encapsulation using the

 calculation of measures of statistical dispersion in descriptive statistics.